jianjian-portfolio/jianjian-portfolio.github.io/_project/2010-05-01-nec-heartbeat-surveillance.md

 datetime: 2021-08-18T04:02:02-05:00
 ---

-This in-house project was written in Java.
-The kit checked the survival status of nodes in the cluster by inspecting the returns of the command ping.
-The program will notify the maintenance by email if any nodes stop responding to the heartbeat signal.
+This in-house project was developed using Java and designed to monitor the survival status of nodes in the cluster.
+The system inspected the returns of the command ping and notified maintenance staff by email if any nodes stopped responding to the heartbeat signal.

-In this project, I led a team of 5 to collaborate on project development.
-I participated in the design, implementation, code review, testing, and release to the environment.
+As a lead developer on this project, I worked closely with a team of 5 developers to collaborate on project development.
+My contributions spanned various phases of the development cycle, including design, implementation, code review, testing, and release to the environment.

+My leadership and expertise played a crucial role in ensuring that the project was completed on time and met all necessary requirements.
+The resulting system has improved the efficiency and effectiveness of the maintenance process, making it easier to ensure the health and reliability of the cluster.